Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/idlabelconfig.png" width="400"/>
 </p>

 These are the names of the 10 grocery items that we will work with in this tutorial.
-Wonder were the actual objects are?
+Wonder where the actual objects are?
 They were imported into your project when you imported the tutorial files from the _**Package Manager**_, and are located in the folder `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.

 Notice that each of the labels you entered automatically has a numerical ID assigned.
 These ids are required in order to use the generated data in machine learning models, which typically require numerical ids for classification of objects.